Cricket: Dramatic start but a limp end as Black Caps dominated by India in second Twenty20

 Daryl Mitchell's debatable dismissal via review was a big talking point from the Eden Park encounter, but it turned out not to be a defining moment, as India cruised to a seven-wicket win to level the series.

-Such a result wasn't a surprise – India hadn't lost back-to-back Twenty20 clashes in a series since 2015, and it was always going to be hard for the Black Caps to back up their record win in the series opener.
+Such a result wasn't a surprise – India haven't lost back-to-back Twenty20 clashes in a series since 2015 – and it was always going to be hard for the Black Caps to back up their record win in the series opener.

 The Black Caps may argue things could have been different had Mitchell not been sent on his way in controversial circumstances.
 Given out lbw to Krunal Pandya on just his second delivery, Mitchell quickly reviewed, indicating to captain Kane Williamson that he had hit the ball.